Al Mayadeen: History, ownership, and network

-The channel is part of Al Mayadeen satellite media network, including a production company, a radio station, a website of Arabic, English and Spanish editions, an advertising company and other media-related projects.
-Besides the headquarters in Beirut, Al Mayadeen has a news network and three regional offices, one in Tunisia, another in Cairo with three reporters and a big studio, and a third in Tehran.
+The channel is part of the Al Mayadeen satellite media network, which includes a production company, a radio station, a website in Arabic, English, and Spanish, an advertising company, and other media-related projects.
+Along with the original headquarters in Beirut, Al Mayadeen maintains news networks and three major regional offices, one in Tunisia, another in Cairo, and a third in Tehran.